 Why you should join the Healthy Weight for Life program

-For people with type 2 diabetes, osteoarthritis and heart conditions, losing weight can turn around your health.
+For people with osteoarthritis, losing weight can turn around your health.
 Here’s how the Healthy Weight For Life program can make that happen.

 There’s little doubt maintaining a healthy weight can do a world of good for your health and future risk of illness.
 But if you’re carrying additional kilos, have a medical condition or are at risk of developing one, the road ahead can feel overwhelming.
 You might know what you should do, in theory, but how do you pull it all together and hold yourself accountable?

-You might not know that eligible HCF members* have access to an evidence-based weight management program – Healthy Weight for Life – specifically designed for members with a BMI over 28, living with type 2 diabetes, heart conditions or osteoarthritis.
-Healthy Weight For Life also has two prevention programs to help stop the development of various chronic conditions.
+You might not know that eligible HCF members* have access to an evidence-based weight management program – Healthy Weight for Life – specifically designed for members with a BMI over 28, living with osteoarthritis.
+You may also access a Healthy Weight for Life prevention program to help you establish healthy habits and delay the development of various chronic conditions.

 The weight loss plan aims to help you lose weight, quickly but safely, on a diet plan lasting 18 weeks.
 The plan uses a mix of meal replacement shakes that help you feel satisfied, recipes for healthy meals, combined with a gradually progressing exercise plan.
 Support over the phone, SMS and email is provided by qualified allied health professionals every step of the way to help you through your journey to better health.